Shift Content to Meet Target Audience Needs

 This data can help guide your content strategy going forward in a few ways.
 First, take a look at the content that is getting viewed the most, getting lots of social shares, and has a low bounce rate.
 Since this content is obviously the “best” you will want to create content going forward that touches on similar topics.
 If a majority of your “best” posts are on a few topics, focus your content on those topics the majority of the time and write about other topics only infrequently.

 Analytics can also improve your content strategy by telling you where visitors are coming from.
-A good content strategy includes publishing content on other sites.
+A good content strategy includes publishing content on other sites in order to attract a wider audience and earn inbound links from relevant sites.
 If you see that a lot of traffic is coming from one site, like a blog that you submitted a guest post to, and you are barely getting anything from a video sharing site it makes sense to shift the focus away from video and more to guest blog posting on that site.
+After all, it’s likely that you have a limited amount of time to dedicate to content marketing.
+It’s important to make sure that you are spending your time as wisely as possible and only submitting content to sites that are worthwhile.